claceio/docs/content/docs/Applications/Lifecycle/index.md

 app_stg_2aMvX3fc9fH18n6i2Jew0tNxnky STG  2                                                                example.com:/_cl_stage         /home/user/mycode
 ```

-At this point, going to the url `example.com:/_cl_stage` will show the updated code.
+At this point, going to the url `example.com:/_cl_stage` will show the updated code while `example.com:/` has not been updated.
 To promote the changes to prod, run `app promote`

 ```sh
 clace app promote example.com:/